mohsend/mohsend.github.io/_posts/2017-05-11-elon-musk-book.markdown

 The irrational guilt associated with starting a book while I haven't finished the last one yet was to blame.
 All the same, a month after that the 400-page book was finished.

-Near the end of the book, I wished it never ended.
+Getting to the end of the book, I wished it never ended.
 I couldn't get enough of the fascinating (true) story I was reading.
 Lucky for me ---and all of us, really--- he is alive and well and in his golden years.
 Hardly any day passes without him or one of his companies making headlines.
-Following the news around him is somehow reading the book after its end.
+Following the news around him is somehow reading the book after the (metaphorical) back cover.

 More than anything, for me, the book was a huge motive to work hard.
 Musk and employees' superhuman work ethic is the ever prominent topic in the book.
-As one [SpaceX](https://en.wikipedia.com/wiki/SpaceX) intern puts it, "You can work whatever 80 hours a week you want".[^intern] This way of work was in dire contrast with the chill atmosphere portrayed in the book I read before this, [How Google Works](https://www.goodreads.com/book/show/23158207-how-google-works).
+As one [SpaceX](https://en.wikipedia.com/wiki/SpaceX) intern puts it, "You can work whatever 80 hours a week you want".[^intern] This way of work was in dire contrast with the chill atmosphere portrayed in the book I read right before this ---[How Google Works](https://www.goodreads.com/book/show/23158207-how-google-works).
 And all that hard work actually sounded so fulfilling and rewarding.
-And for a few glorious days I was working more than I ever did.
+For a few glorious days I was working harder than I ever did before.

-There was dark sides to this hardworking startup genius too and the book did not shy away from those at all.
-Musk's impatience on what appears to a normal human being as trivial and disrespect for his employees opinions and his (dare I say deserved) huge ego cost his businesses a lot of top talents.
+There is dark sides to this hardworking startup genius too and the book does not seem to shy away from those at all.
+Musk's impatience on what appears to a normal human being as trivial; and disrespect for his employees opinions; and his (dare I say deserved) huge ego cost his businesses a lot of top talents.

 [^telegram]: A popular messaging service as of writing.
 [Telegram.org](https://telegram.org "Telegram Messenger")